Monitor Azure SignalR Service

 }

 For example, someone may make invocations of join group and send group message in the same hub method.
-The problem here's the AddToGroupAsync is an async method.
-There's no await for the AddToGroupAsync to wait it finishes, the group message sent before AddToGroupAsync completes.
+The problem here is the AddToGroupAsync is an async method.
+Because there's no await for the AddToGroupAsync to wait until it finishes, the group message sends before AddToGroupAsync completes.
 Due to network delay, and the delay of the process of joining client to some group, the join group action may complete later than group message delivery.
-If so, the first group message won't have any client as receiver, since no client has joined the group.
-So it will become a message lost issue.
+If so, the first group message doesn't have any client as receiver, since no client has joined the group, so it becomes a message lost issue.

 Without resource logs, you're unable to find out when the client joins the group and when the group message is sent.
 Once you enable messaging logs, you're able to compare the message arriving time in SignalR service.
-Follow the below steps to troubleshoot:
+Do the following steps to troubleshoot:

 1. Find the message logs in server to find when the client joined the group and when the group message is sent.